Value of Reed & Barton Silverware: Francis I

-Old Reed & Barton silverware value depends on sterling or plate, pattern, weight, set count, form, condition, and whether it is Francis I flatware or hollowware.
+Reed & Barton silverware value depends on sterling versus plate, Francis I pattern, set count, weight, serving pieces, and condition.

 Upload photos.
 We identify the object, check real sales, and show the right appraisal path.